easolhq/easolhq.github.io/docs/pricing_and_payments/price_tiers_and_occupancy.md

 | 1           | $220            |

-In order to display occupancy based pricing, you need to use the [accommodation availability tag]({% link docs/reference/tags/accommodation_availability_tag/index.md %}).
+To display occupancy-based pricing, you need to use the [accommodation availability tag]({% link docs/reference/tags/accommodation_availability_tag/index.md %}).

 E.g.
 {% raw %}